SirCabby/HKCabbyCodes/README.md

 - Check that input validation isn't blocking changes
 - Verify the game state allows the modification

+**Teleport locations not saving:**
+- Check that the config file is writable
+- Verify BepInEx has proper permissions
+- Look for error messages in the BepInEx console

 **Performance issues:**
-- Disable debug logging in config
 - Close other mods that might conflict
 - Check for memory leaks in long sessions
+- Restart the game if issues persist

 ### Debug Information
-Enable debug logging by setting the log level to Debug in the config file.
-This will provide detailed information about:
+Check the BepInEx console for detailed information about:
 - Menu interactions
 - Value changes
 - Error conditions
-- Performance metrics
+- Configuration loading/saving

 ## 🤝 Contributing